Here are Some of the Common Eye Diseases We Test for at Eye C U Optometrist

 Macular degeneration (MD) is a disease of the central part of the retina (which we call the macula), and it decreases your central vision.
 Because it affects only central vision, macular degeneration does not cause total blindness, but it can be very debilitating.
 Sufferer can permanently lose all central vision, although they keep their peripheral vision.

 For people with this condition, everything they look directly at disappears, but if they look beside something they can see some detail in it.
-The bottom line is that you can reach a point where you cannot see TV, reading or driving, so it is a terrible visual condition to have.
+The bottom line is that you can reach a point where you cannot see the TV, reading or driving, so it is a terrible visual condition to have.

 There are 2 types of macular degeneration, wet and dry.
 The wet version involves bleeding to the central area of the retina, whereas the dry version involves cells dying off in the central retina without bleeding, usually due to the poor condition of the small blood vessels in the macula.
 Both eye diseases need to be monitored and treated.